 El-Kelaa M’Gouna Rose Festival in Morocco

 Have you ever wondered where all the roses are grown to make perfume?
-The French Perfumers in the 1940’s built distilleries in Morocco in the Dades Valley area to produce rose oil and rose essence from the Rosa Damascene.
+The French Perfumers in the 1940s built distilleries in Morocco in the Dades Valley area to produce rose oil and rose essence from the Rosa Damascene.
 Considered by the Berber culture as a very feminine flower and called ‘Queen of flowers’.
 This small pink rose is a hybrid derived from Rosa Gallica and Rosa Moschata.

-Rose farmers from across the country meet to celebrate the year’s crops, to celebrate the beauty of nature, and drink to a “rosy” year.
+Rose farmers from across the country meet to celebrate the year’s crops, celebrate the beauty of nature, and drink to a “rosy” year.
 This usually occurs in early May, dependant on the date of the last harvest.

 Rose oil is expensive because it takes 3000 kilograms of rose petals to make 1 litre of rose oil and as well, the distillation and extraction processes are also expensive.
-Nonetheless, the oil is highly desirable and sort after for the for the rich qualities and perfume it contains.
+Nonetheless, the oil is highly desirable and sort after for the rich qualities and perfume it contains.

 Morocco has three large rose production centres and many smaller ones with 15 distilleries across the country.
 They produce over 3000 tons of perfume roses per year.